 - Food Processor

 - 2 pounds fresh mushrooms white, brown cremini or combination

 - 2 tablespoons butter, dairy or plant-based or sub coconut or olive oil

 - 1 cup thinly sliced leek

 - 1 cup finely chopped onion

-- 3 large garlic cloves, minced (very finely chopped)
+- 3 large garlic cloves very finely chopped

-- 4 cups (1 liter) chicken or vegetable broth (preferably homemade)
+- 4 cups low sodium chicken or vegetable broth preferably homemade

 - Salt and pepper to taste

-- In a large pot (5 quart) melt coconut butter over medium low heat.
+- In a large pot (5 quart) heat oil over medium low heat.
 Add the leek and onion and cook slowly until soft, stirring occasionally, 5-7 minutes.
 Add garlic and tarragon, cook 1 more minute, stirring.
 Add mushrooms.
 Cook until mushrooms have given off their moisture and cooked down.
-Most of the liquid should be gone.
+Most of the liquid should be gone, 12-14 minutes.